|

 17.

-Bri wanted to repel this nightmarish dreamscape, but the effort would
+Bri wanted to repel this nightmarish dreamscape, but his effort would

 18. Bri had